pgadmin-org/pgadmin3/xtra/wx-build/readme.txt

 Download wxMSW to ..\..\..\pgadmin3-deps\wxWidgets

-Run "build-wxmsw.bat" to from a Visual Studio 2005 commandprompt to build the required parts of wxWidgets in both release and debug builds (unicode, non-DLL).
+Run "build-wxmsw.bat" to from a Visual Studio 2008 commandprompt to build the required parts of wxWidgets in both release and debug builds (unicode, DLL).

 Additional tips - VC++